codeNut247/p2pChat/README.md

   Default port is :8080

 On the Terminal:
-  To establish connection type ":Dial ipaddredd:port" example: ":Dial localhost:8080" To quit connection type ":Quit"
+  To establish connection type ":Dial ipaddres:port" example: ":Dial localhost:8080" To quit connection type ":Quit"